Gambit142/Quiz-App/README.md

 ## Acknowledgments

-- Hat tip to Nikolas Pontikos an Ismail Moghul for the guidance and constant communication.
+- Hat tip to Nikolas Pontikos and Ismail Moghul for the guidance and constant communication.